AlphaFold can accurately predict 3D models of protein structures and has the potential to accelerate research in every field of biology.

 Our research on AlphaFold continues, but our work so far – and the independent assessments from organisations like CASP – strengthens our hope that its predictions will soon help unlock new possibilities in biological research that will benefit society.

-We’re looking forward to the results of CASP14 later this year and to continuing to work with the global scientific community to advance our understanding and unlock the potential of these building blocks of life.
+We’re excited about this next phase of AlphaFold’s journey and looking forward to continuing our work with the global scientific community to unlock the potential of the building blocks of life.